osoblanco/ArmLLM/Module 1: Intro & Pretraining/README.md

 In this session, we will:
 1. Implement a transformer encoder from scratch
 2. Use Hugging Face datasets to load and preprocess Cats vs. Dogs data
 3. Train our transformer on for image classification.
-Should get near 100%.
+Should get near ~40% trivially.

 ## Requirements